shikharmittal04/epspy/docs/_build/html/_sources/detexp.rst.txt

    #comment out obj.ref_freq(), obj.gen_freq(), obj.chromatisize() if you have already run them.
    obj.visual()

-For all the available options for this function see the API reference section.
+For all the available options for this function see the :ref:`api`.
 This function will produce figures in the path specficied during initialisation.